BoomEaro/BoomEaro/README.md

 ### Hello everyone 👋

-💥 My name is Valentin, im from Latvia and my native language is Russian.
+💥 My name is Valentine, im from Latvia and my native language is Russian.

 I am a java developer with a focus on backend development.
 About 3+ years I usually write plugins for minecraft servers for myself, but lately I've been interested in minecraft game protocol and the way to protect servers from DDoS or bot attacks.